JuliaLang/www.julialang.org/downloads/nightlies.md

 normal use.
 You can expect many packages not to work with this version.
 Most users are advised to use the latest official release version of Julia.

-Nighlies are updated asynchronously for each platform after each platforms testing passes.
+Nightlies are updated asynchronously for each platform after each platforms testing passes.
 The time the installers were updated can be seen by hovering over the links.

 ~~~